 Grades will be posted within 7 days from each assignment due date.
-A mid-term grade, as described in the Cox College Catalog, will be reported to the Registrar.
-Midterm and final grades will be assigned according to the grading scale published in the College Catalog.
+A mid-term grade, as described in the Cox College Catalog, are to the Registrar.
+Midterm and final grades are assigned according to the grading scale published in the College Catalog.
+Only grades .5 or higher are rounded up to the next full percentage point.
+All grades lower than .5 are lowered to the full percentage point.
+Grades are reported in full percentage points in our reporting system for registrar.